The number one rule of safe aerial lift operation is:

-We avoid hazardous situations by first identifying them in the safety section of the manufacturers’ model specific operator’s manual for the mobile elevating work platform to be operated.
+We avoid hazardous situations by first identifying them in the safety section of the manufacturers’ model specific operator’s manual for the mobile elevating work platform to be operated and on safety decals located on the machine.

 Proper training, common sense and planning can help you avoid hazards associated with aerial lift operation.
 Let’s discuss the four primary hazards associated with aerial lift operation one at a time.

-Full body harness fall protection with fall arrest and fall restraint lanyards are required on boom lifts, but as safety protocols increase, most companies are calling for aerial lift operators to wear Personal Fall Protection Equipment on scissor lifts and vertical mast lifts as well.
-Be sure to check with your employer to make certain you follow job site and governmental agency specific requirements.
+Full body harness fall protection with personal fall arrest and fall restraint lanyards are required on boom lifts, but as safety protocols increase, most companies are calling for aerial lift operators to wear Personal Fall Protection Equipment all types of MEWP including scissor lifts and vertical mast lifts as well.
+Be sure to check with your employer to make certain you follow job site and governmental agency (OSHA, ANSI) specific requirements.

 Information regarding the required clearance from all power sources can be found in the operator’s manual and on safety decals attached to the machine.